Below are some examples of

 "Brilliant, Michi, thank you so much.
 We have had a few puzzled faces when we've described the concept.
 We want to say thank you so much, 'cause you've completely understood.
 It's exactly what we want, can't tell you how happy we are."

 A lovely job to do: a surprise present organised by the birthday boy's friends.
 I was given a very helpful brief showing each element, and lots of needed photos.

-All the little details and in-jokes were of course very important and meaningful - type of wine, record artist, vegetables grown, journals, board game...
-Drafting emails went back and forth, we had it framed in oak, and the result was a great success!
+All the little details and in-jokes were of course very important and meaningful - type of wine, record artist, vegetables grown, journals, telly programme, board game... drafting emails went back and forth.
+We had it framed in oak, and the result was a great success!